If you want decent rates from a widely acclaimed name in finance, you may want to look into an American Express® High Yield Savings Account (HYSA).

 When you open a CD, American Express Bank has to receive your deposit within 30 days of application approval.
 With CDs, you can’t add funds as with a savings account.
 Once you have a term length and deposit amount, it’s set.
 You can always open another CD, but you can’t add funds to an existing account.
 In any case, your money is still FDIC-insured, which means that even if the bank fails, you’ll receive your funds.

 You’ll only find American Express online, not at any physical locations.
 You can communicate over the phone with the company 24 hours a day seven days a week if you don’t have internet access.
 Phone support includes customer service for existing account holders as well as support for those trying to open an account.
 The website is accessible at any time as well.

-What Can You Do Online With American Express Personal Savings?
+What Can You Do Online With An American Express® High Yield Savings Account?

-American Express personal savings operates online.
+American Express® High Yield Savings Account operates online.
 Information is easy to find on its website and you’re able to learn about your different options for CD terms on the site as well as for personal savings accounts.
 Each savings product has a landing page that will show you the steps to opening an account and the current interest rates.
 The frequently asked questions section is fairly detailed which is helpful for customers trying to avoid a lengthy phone call.

 As for access, you can login to your account on a desktop or on your mobile device.
 There isn’t an app to use, but the mobile version of the site is optimized.

 You can apply for a savings account or a CD entirely online without having to speak to a representative.
 To fund the account, you can link an external bank account online using your account and routing numbers.
 This process will take two to four business days to complete and involves confirming small deposit accounts.
 You’re able to monitor your accounts online as well as transfer funds or set up recurring transfers.
 If you want to add or modify beneficiaries to your account, you can do so online as well.